 Information Systems Audit is a new area gaining importance in the last few years.
-With the rapid advancement in computerization in banking sector – core banking, ATMs, mobile banking, internet banking are completely computerized and hence becoming necessary to have a periodical review over the working of these systems.
-Internal Control audit looks are the information flow, the channels, the security (of information) etc. It also checks and reviews the workability of new emerged banking software’s and their rating on security and access.
+With the rapid advancement in computerization in the banking sector – core banking, ATMs, mobile banking, internet banking are completely computerized and hence becoming necessary to have a periodical review over the working of these systems.
+Internal Control audit looks are the information flow, the channels, the security (of information) etc. It also checks and reviews the work ability of new emerging banking software’s and their rating on security and access.

 Meaning: Statutory Audit refers to the audit that is mandatorily conducted by a Statutory Auditor as required by the law or Act.
 In the case of Banks, a statutory audit is a mandatory requirement prescribed by RBI.
 The Statutory Auditor is appointed by RBI in association with the Institute of Chartered Accountants of India.